clayauld/pandoc-md2pdf-web/README.md

 ### Overriding Conversion Assets

-For advanced customization, you can override the default `linebreaks.lua` and `watermark.tex` files by mounting your own versions into the container.
+For advanced customization, you can override the default `filter.lua` and `watermark.tex` files by mounting your own versions into the container.
 This is useful for modifying conversion logic without rebuilding the Docker image.

 Create a directory on your host machine (e.g., `./my_assets`) and place your custom files inside:

 ```
 my_assets/
-  ├── linebreaks.lua
+  ├── filter.lua
   └── watermark.tex
 ```